Championnat National 1: Competition format

-For the 2024–25 season, forty-eight clubs participate.
-The clubs are split into three parallel groups of 16 with their group affiliation being loosely based on the regional location.
-The league is open to the best reserve teams in France and amateur clubs in France, although only the amateur clubs are eligible for promotion to the Championnat National.
+For the 2024–25 season, forty-eight clubs participated.
+The clubs were split into three parallel groups of 16 with their group affiliation being loosely based on the regional location.
+The league is open to the best reserve teams in France and amateur clubs in France, although only the amateur clubs are eligible for promotion to Ligue 3.
 During the course of a season, usually from August to May, each club plays the others in their respective group twice, once at their home stadium and once at that of their opponents, for a total of 30 games.
 Teams are ranked by total points, then head-to-head results and head-to-head goal difference.
 At the end of each season, the group champions are promoted to Championnat National and the best performing group champion is crowned overall champion of the season.
-For the 2024–25 season, the three lowest-ranked teams in each group are relegated to Championnat National 3, along with the worst performing thirteenth-placed team.
+For the 2024–25 season, the three lowest-ranked teams in each group were relegated to Championnat National 3, along with the worst performing thirteenth-placed team.

 Teams

-The following teams are competing in the Championnat National 2 for the 2025–26 season.
+The following teams competed in the Championnat National 1 for the 2026–27 season.